MUSEUM OF THE ORIGINS OF MAN

 -

-Places of cult in caves with paintings in the upper Paleolithic (Fig. 31,1).
+Places of worship in cave with paintings in the upper Paleolithic (Fig. 31.1).

 -

-Two-dimensional depiction of movement in the upper paleolithic art (Fig. F41).
+The movement in the upper Paleolithic two-dimensional art (Fig. F41).

 POST-PALEOLITHIC TWO-DIMENSIONAL ART

-- Short outline of the two-dimensional post-paleolithic art (from Fig. F41).
+- Short note about the two-dimensional post-Paleolithic art .

 -

-The movement in the two-dimensional post-paleolithic art (from Fig. 32A3)
+The movement in post-Paleolithic two-dimensional art (from Fig. 32A3)

 -